 Can You Use Expired Tea Bags?

-Like every food and drink item, tea bags also have an expiry date.
-However, tea bags are also helpful after almost two years of their best use or expiry date.
+Like every food and drink item, tea bags have an expiry date.
+However, they are also helpful after almost two years of their best use or expiry date.
 This is not too simple, though.
 You need to ensure that they are not exposed to moisture or bugs.
 As time goes by above the expiration date, the tea bags lose flavor and have a particular drying-out effect.
-It would help if you also stored teabags in a zip lock bag or a sealed box for more usage.
+It would help to store teabags in a zip-lock bag or a sealed box for more usage.

 Herbal tea